 ORGANIZATION DEVELOPMENT AND CHANGE (ODC)

-2021 Division PDW Program: Call for Submissions
+2023 PDW Program: Call for Submissions

-Think outside the virtual box and propose innovative designs.
+Think outside the box and propose innovative designs.
 PDWs may take the form of workshops, town hall meetings, debates, cafes, breakout sessions, round tables, research incubators – or new forms you may envision.
 We are open to a range of different topics and formats that will interest the ODC community.

 Successful proposals will be highly interactive, create an engaging environment, provoke new ideas and learning, and integrate cutting-edge scholarship with applied ideas, processes, and practices.
 Proposals should be inclusive of participants from a variety of perspectives and backgrounds.

 To submit to the ODC Division, please review the submission instructions and refer to the section on information for Professional Development Workshops.
 The submission deadline is Tuesday, 10 January 2023 at 17:00 ET (GMT-5/UTC-5), but earlier submissions are strongly encouraged.
 Before writing your submission, we also encourage you to review the ODC Division domain and mission statements.
 Please contact the PDW Chair, Jody Hoffer Gittell, with any questions about PDW submissions.